romainbourdoncle/watermelon-teorem/README.md

 # watermelon-teorem
 An interactive Python app developed to accompany the resolution of a math problem that is part of a wider pedagogical projet.
 The application uses Matplotlib to allow dynamic exploration of area constancy in a circle divided by rays from an interior movable point.

 **Dynamic Geometry Exploration with Matplotlib**

 **Description**
 This Python application is part of the CSEN | GT3 initiative aimed at creating a comprehensive database of mathematical problems.
-It serves as an interactive educational tool to explore a specific geometry problem involving area constancy in a circle divided by rays from an interior movable point.
+It serves as an interactive educational tool to explore a specific geometry problem involving area constancy in a circle divided by rays from an interior movable point. <span style="color:red">To move point P, double-click the desired location.</span>

 **Instructions for Running the Application**
 **For Windows Users**